These challenges are covered in depth in the complete

 Short-term estimates already carry uncertainty.

-Long-term estimates become significantly harder because:
+Long-term estimates become significantly harder because software projects evolve constantly.

-- Requirements evolve
+- Requirements evolve over time

-- Priorities shift
+- Priorities shift during development

 - Technical debt accumulates